 3. What’s the Most-Watched Video on YouTube?

 Curious minds out there may be wondering, what video is the most watched on YouTube, and how many views does it have?
-Well, here we have answers!
+Well, here we have statistics for you!

 The most-watched video on YouTube is “Baby Shark Dance,” with 8.17 billion views.
 This goes to show the power of a viral video!
 It was initially uploaded in 2016, but became popular in 2017 building up through 2020.